 Elma Çayı is a delightful hot drink ideal for chilly nights or a chilled drink for a summer’s day.
-This is a popular drink, especially in Turkey, Greece, and Egypt.
+Not only in Turkey, but it is also a popular drink in Egypt and Greece.

 Although categorized as tea, Elma Çayı uses dried apples instead of tea leaves.
 The Turkish make Elma Çayı by steeping dried apple slices in the water with some cinnamon sticks.
 They would also serve it in Ince Belli Bardak, the tulip-shaped glass.

 Besides dried apples, there are other methods to make Elma Çayı, using apple-flavored granules or powder.
 Turkey also produces instant apple tea that you can purchase and quickly make at home.

 In this country, offering this drink to a guest is a sign of hospitality.
 No matter where you’re going, a hotel, a restaurant, or shops and bazaars, they will offer you a glass of Elma Çayı.

 Where to buy: People often buy fresh Elma Çayı as a complimentary drink at hotels, restaurants, and shops.
 You can buy the dried apple tea mix and powder at tea houses and shops.

 Fix yourself a cup of hot Turkish apple tea with this tutorial.

 4. Nane Limon Çayı (Mint And Lemon Tea)